Siege of Petersburg: First Battle of Deep Bottom (July 27–29)

 In preparation for the forthcoming Battle of the Crater, Grant wanted Lee to dilute his forces in the Petersburg trenches by attracting them elsewhere.
-He ordered Hancock's II Corps and two divisions of Sheridan's Cavalry Corps to cross the river to Deep Bottom by pontoon bridge and advance against the Confederate capital.
+He ordered Hancock's II Corps and two divisions of Sheridan's Cavalry Corps to cross the James River to Deep Bottom by pontoon bridge and advance against the Confederate capital.
 His plan called for Hancock to pin down the Confederates at Chaffin's Bluff and prevent reinforcements from opposing Sheridan's cavalry, which would attack Richmond if practicable.
 If not—a circumstance Grant considered more likely—Sheridan was ordered to ride around the city to the north and west and cut the Virginia Central Railroad, which was supplying Richmond from the Shenandoah Valley.

 When Lee found out about Hancock's pending movement, he ordered that the Richmond lines be reinforced to 16,500 men.
-Maj.
-Gen. Joseph B. Kershaw's division and brigades from Maj.
-Gen. Cadmus M. Wilcox's division moved east on New Market Road and took up positions on the eastern face of New Market Heights.
+Kershaw's division and brigades from Wilcox's division moved east on New Market Road and took up positions on the eastern face of New Market Heights.
 Hancock and Sheridan crossed the pontoon bridge starting at 3 a.m., July 27.
-The II Corps took up positions on the east bank of Bailey's Creek, from New Market Road to near Fussell's Mill.
+II Corps took up positions on the east bank of Bailey's Creek, from New Market Road to near Fussell's Mill.
 Sheridan's cavalry captured the high ground on the right, overlooking the millpond, but they were counterattacked and driven back.
 The Confederate works on the west bank of Bailey's Creek were formidable and Hancock chose not to attack them, spending the rest of the day performing reconnaissance.

-While Hancock was stymied at Bailey's Creek, Robert E. Lee began bringing up more reinforcements from Petersburg, reacting as Grant had hoped.
-He assigned Lt.
-Gen. Richard H. Anderson to take command of the Deep Bottom sector and sent in Maj.
-Gen. Henry Heth's infantry division and Maj.
-Gen. W.H.F.
-"Rooney" Lee's cavalry division.
+While Hancock was checked at Bailey's Creek, Lee began bringing up more reinforcements from Petersburg, reacting as Grant had hoped.
+He assigned Anderson to take command of the Deep Bottom sector and sent in Heth's infantry division "Rooney" Lee's cavalry division.
 Troops were also hurriedly detailed from the Department of Richmond to help man the trenches.

 On the morning of July 28, Grant reinforced Hancock with a brigade of the XIX Corps.
 Sheridan's men attempted to turn the Confederate left, but their movement was disrupted by a Confederate attack.
 Three brigades attacked Sheridan's right flank, but they were unexpectedly hit by heavy fire from the Union repeating carbines.
 Mounted Federals in Sheridan's reserve pursued and captured nearly 200 prisoners.

-No further combat occurred and the expedition against Richmond and its railroads was terminated on the afternoon of July 28.
-Satisfied that the operation had distracted sufficient Confederate forces from his front, General Grant determined to proceed with the assault against the Crater on July 30.
+Satisfied that the operation had distracted sufficient Confederate forces from the defense of Petersburg the Federal attacks ended in the afternoon of July 28.
+Grant then proceed with a renewed assault against Petersburg on July 30.

-Union casualties at the First Battle of Deep Bottom were 488 (62 killed, 340 wounded, and 86 missing or captured); Confederate casualties were 679 (80 killed, 391 wounded, 208 missing or captured).
+Union casualties at the First Battle of Deep Bottom were 488 (62 killed, 340 wounded, and 86 missing or captured).
+Confederate casualties were 679 (80 killed, 391 wounded, 208 missing or captured).